apparatus/concordant/README.md

 ### Hostname resolution (SRV lookup only)

-Require the module and call `dns.srvResolve`.
+Require the module and call `dns.resolveSrv`.
 Callback contains an array of results or err.
 Results in the form:

 ```javascript
 [{host: 'service.namespace.svc.cluster.local', port: 1234},